-Go to school, get a job, buy a house, get married, have kids.
+Go to school, get a job, buy a house.
 It was a well-trodden path to your 30s, but the latest cohort of 20-somethings are skipping – or certainly putting off – the buy a house step.
 The decline in home-ownership has steadily increased since the 1960s, and the trend looks set to continue.

 In 20 years the home ownership rate for 25-year-olds has halved.
 In the mid-60s 45% of that age group owned a house, compared with 34% in the mid-70s and just 21% in the mid-80s.
 The average first time buyer is now 30-years-old (32 in London).
 So what are they doing instead?
 In most cases either renting or not moving out.
 The number of young adults living with their parents has increased by a quarter since 1996; the highest levels since records began.